How to Estimate a Prescription from Visual Acuity

 Hyperopic patients, especially children and young adults, may accommodate enough to maintain 20/20 acuity despite significant latent hyperopia.
 Because of that, uncorrected acuity does not reliably estimate the magnitude of hyperopia.
 When symptoms suggest latent hyperopia, accommodative strain, or accommodative esotropia, cycloplegic retinoscopy or refraction is needed to reveal the true refractive status and to assess amblyopia risk.

-How astigmatism changes the relationship
+How astigmatism affects the acuity-to-prescription relationship